strandseter/git-storage/README.md

 - **Records Storage** - Simple JSON-based data storage with ID-based records
 - **Files Storage** - Simple file storage with commit messages

+## Why use this

+- **No database to host**: Data lives in your Git repository as JSON records and files with full version history.
+- **Serverless-friendly**: Works great on platforms like Vercel, Netlify, or Cloudflare Pages—deploy static HTML and rebuild on each Git push.
+- **Zero backend maintenance**: No long‑running servers.
+Changes are committed to Git and can trigger rebuilds via webhooks/CI.
+- **Content-driven rebuilds**: Sites can regenerate based on updated Git records and files, keeping content in sync with the repo.
+- **CMS-friendly editing**: Hook up lightweight CMS/admin UIs so non‑technical editors can update content themselves.
+Edits are committed to the repo, trigger rebuilds, require no separate database, and keep the repo as the single source of truth.

 ## Warning

 This library should only be used for small websites and static projects.
 Race conditions and other issues may occur, as this project is only meant for small static projects that rarely need to perform CRUD operations.